Rawa Aopa Watumohai National Park

 Rawa Aopa Watumohai National Park is a national park on the Indonesian island of Sulawesi, in the province of South East Sulawesi.
-It was declared in 1989, and has an area of 1,050 km².
-The park ranges from sea level to the altitude of 981 m.
+It was declared in 1989 and has an area of 1,050 km².
+The park ranges from sea level to an altitude of 981 m.
 It contains the Aopa peat swamp, the largest in Sulawesi, and is recognised as a wetland of international importance.

 Flora and fauna

-The park has varied vegetation: sub-montane rain forests, mangrove forests, coastal forests, savanna and freshwater swamp forests.
-In the park there have been recorded 323 species of plant, including Borassus flabellifer, Bruguiera gymnorhiza, Callicarpa celebica, Cratoxylum formosum and Metrosideros petiolata.
+The park has varied vegetation: sub-montane rain forests, mangrove forests, coastal forests, savanna, and freshwater swamp forests.
+In the park, 323 plant species have been recorded, including Borassus flabellifer, Bruguiera gymnorhiza, Callicarpa celebica, Cratoxylum formosum and Metrosideros petiolata.